VariableExp0rt/secretcontroller/README.md

 Current state of affairs;

-[x] Managed to get some of the logic to take an individual secret which matches certain labels/namespaces/type
+- [x] Managed to get some of the logic to take an individual secret which matches certain labels/namespaces/type

-[x] Generates an arbitrary value of a predetermined length of bytes (to be changed to getting the length of the current slice of bytes)
+- [x] Generates an arbitrary value of a predetermined length of bytes (to be changed to getting the length of the current slice of bytes)

-[x] I realised that the complexity of a controller takes a lot of consideration of how you deal with different types of the given GVK and it's specs
+- [x] I realised that the complexity of a controller takes a lot of consideration of how you deal with different types of the given GVK and it's specs

-[x] This controller was a beginner one to familiarise myself with the libraries, and I am thinking of new controller examples to blog post on!
+- [x] This controller was a beginner one to familiarise myself with the libraries, and I am thinking of new controller examples to blog post on!

+TODO;

+- [ ] Publish some research on reversing one of the controllers in the core kubernetes repo
+- [ ] Start working on another controller or rewrite the first one above to be better (without making assumption in the way I've coded it)